Under Napoleon, Hövelhof became part of the Kingdom of Westphalia, with Kassel as its capital.

 Forced laborers and prisoners of war in the Third Reich (©Körber Stiftung) |

-The first lesson in the morning was always devoted to religious education because Hövelhof belongs to the Archdiocese of Paderborn.
-In German, the comparative and superlative forms of the adjective "black" are jokingly Münster and Paderborn, where the color black stands for Catholicism.
+The first lesson of the morning was always devoted to religious education, as Hövelhof belongs to the Archdiocese of Paderborn.
+In German, the comparative and superlative forms of the adjective "black" are jokingly referred to as Münster and Paderborn, where the color black stands for Catholicism.

 It was taken for granted that pupils attended the Holy Mass at 7 AM before classes started at 8 AM.
 My walk from the settlement to the village school and the church next to it was over half an hour, so my mother had dispensed me from attending early mass.